 *Laboratory testing shows that, when cleaned regularly, CuVerro surfaces kill greater than 99.9% of the following bacteria within 2 hours of exposure: Methicillin-Resistant Staphylococcus aureus (MRSA), Staphylococcus aureus, Enterobacteraerogenes, Pseudomonas aeruginosa, E. coli O157:H7, and Vancomycin-Resistant Enterococcus faecalis (VRE).

 The use of CuVerro® bactericidal copper products is a supplement to and not a substitute for standard infection control practices; users must continue to follow all current infection control practices, including those practices related to cleaning and disinfection of environmental surfaces.
-This surface has been shown to reduce microbial contamination, but it does not prevent cross contamination.
+This surface has shown to reduce microbial contamination, but it does not prevent cross contamination.
 CuVerro® is a registered trademark of GBC Metals, LLC and is used with permission (TR-0002-1509).
 See www.CuVerro.com for more details.